Family Law

 Process Server

 A person over 18 years of age who delivers (serves) legal papers, such as the Petition for Dissolution of Marriage.
-The “Process Server” cannot be one of the parties or that party’s attorney.
+The “Process Server” cannot be one of the parties or that party’s attorney and must be a resident of the State of Oregon.

 Property Settlement